Tholaipesi

-Tholaipesi is a 2007 Indian Tamil-language film written and directed by newcomer K. Paneerselvam, starring Vikramaditya and Priyanka.
+Tholaipesi is a 2007 Indian Tamil-language film written and directed by newcomer K. Paneerselvam, starring Vikramaditya, Priyanka, and newcomers Divya and Arthi.
 The film was released on 24 August 2007.

 Plot

-The film revolves around Vedachala, alias Veda, who continues to lead a playboy life even after his marriage with Anita.
-Thanks to his cellphone, Anita discovers his illicit affair with Reema.
+The film revolves around Vedachala alias Veda, who continues to lead a playboy life even after his marriage with Anita.
+Thanks to his cellphone, Anita discovers his illicit affairs with Reema and Arthi.
 Life takes a turn for Veda.
 Whether he sets his house in order forms the crux.